Body Exfoliation: Your 3-Step Routine for Brighter, More Youthful Skin

 However, this prescribed anti-aging treatment is often limited to the face and neck, while the rest of the body is neglected.
 Celebrity dermatologist Dr. Harold Lancer wants to change that, and has developed what is now commonly called “The Lancer Method.”

-The Lancer Method is a three-step skincare routine that includes daily exfoliation as a crucial step in the battle against visible aging.
+The Lancer Method is a three-step skincare routine that includes daily exfoliation as a crucial step in the battle against visible signs of aging.

 Step 1: Polish

-Slough off dead skin cells to facilitate a deeper clean.
+Slough off dead skin cells and surface debris to facilitate a deeper clean.